The quest for better collaboration: principles, cheatsheets, and 10+ tools we use at Hotjar

 Specifically, we have now developed four minimum requirements for all meetings we hold at Hotjar:

-A clear objective and agenda (what is the purpose of the call, who is attending and why?) needs to be added to the invite description.
+- A clear objective and agenda (what is the purpose of the call, who is attending and why?) need to be added to the invite description.

 The beauty of having collaboration guidelines in place is that they tell you how to behave in all occasions.
 If we are ever invited to a meeting and any of the above four elements are missing, we are 100% allowed to say ‘No’ and decline.